Michael Sheard: Career

 Sheard portrayed Adolf Hitler five times in his career: in Rogue Male (1976), The Tomorrow People (1978), The Dirty Dozen: Next Mission (1985), Indiana Jones and the Last Crusade (1989) and the documentary Secret History: Hitler of the Andes (2003).
 He also portrayed Heinrich Himmler three times, in The Death of Adolf Hitler (1973), The Bunker (1981) and Space (1985).
 Although Sheard never played Hermann Göring, he did play Göring's double in the 'Allo 'Allo! episode "Hitler's Last Heil".

 In 1980, Sheard had a supporting role in Stephen Poliakoff's BBC television play Caught on a Train.

-Sheard appeared as Imperial Navy Admiral Ozzel in The Empire Strikes Back (1980), where George Lucas cited Ozzel's death by the force-choke stare by Darth Vader as his favourite movie death scene.
+Sheard appeared as Imperial officer Admiral Ozzel in The Empire Strikes Back (1980), where George Lucas cited Ozzel's death by the force-choke stare by Darth Vader as his favourite movie death scene.
 Lucas told Sheard at the time that it was "the best screen death I've ever seen".
 Although Sheard initially regarded Star Wars as "just another part in a very busy actor's career", the role gained him wide recognition among fans and he appeared frequently at Star Wars conventions while an Admiral Ozzel action figure was released.

 In February 2005, Sheard played a small cameo role as the narrator in the British Star Wars fan film Order of the Sith: Vengeance and its sequel Downfall - Order of the Sith, alongside Jeremy Bulloch and David Prowse.
 These British fan films were made in support of Save the Children.

 Personal life

-Sheard died of cancer on 31 August 2005, aged 67, at his home on the Isle of Wight, leaving his wife, Rosalind Moir, whom he married in 1961, and three children; two sons, Simon and Rupert, and a daughter, Susannah.
+Sheard died of cancer on 31 August 2005, aged 67, at his home on the Isle of Wight, leaving his wife, Rosalind Moir, whom he married in 1961, they had two sons and a daughter.